 Throughout the fellowship, there are numerous didactic programs where the focus varies from device troubleshooting to complex electrograms analysis and general electrophysiology curricular lectures.

-The program is seeking accreditation from the Accreditation Council of Graduate Medical Education (ACGME).
+The training program fulfills the requirements for training as stated by the American Board of Internal Medicine (ABIM) and is accredited by the Accreditation Council of Graduate Medical Education (ACGME).

 After successfully completing the program, you are eligible to take to take the subspecialty Clinical Cardiac Electrophysiology Certification Exam offered by the American Board of Internal Medicine.